Updated September 10, 2020

 Public health and medical experts also stress the importance of post-exposure prophylactics, or drugs that are administered after disease exposure.
 In most cases, these drugs are meant to shorten the recovery time of an individual after they contract COVID-19, much like Tamiflu for seasonal flu.
 Although drugs like hydroxychloroquine—and more recently the steroid dexamethasone—have shown some positive results anecdotally, there have not been extensive enough randomized clinical trials to justify using these drugs widely.

-To date, there are no Food and Drug Administration–approved therapeutics or treatments for people infected with COVID-19, but research and development efforts are continuing to push studies on the effectiveness of antibody treatments with convalescent plasma, as well as existing anti-virals.
+To date, there are few Food and Drug Administration-approved therapeutics or treatments for people infected with COVID-19.
+The FDA has granted an Emergency Use Authorization for the administration of antibody treatments with convalescent plasma, but many scientists believe that its effectiveness cannot truly be measured without randomized clinical trials.
+Research and development efforts are continuing to push studies on the effectiveness of existing anti-virals.
 Ordinarily, the process of drug and device approval for medical use is lengthy and involves several testing trials.
 However, the Food and Drug Administration does have the authority under its Emergency Use Authorization to allow for the use of unapproved medical products to treat life-threatening diseases or conditions where there are no adequate, approved, or available alternatives.
-There is a growing list of Emergency Use Authorization drugs and tests on the current Food and Drug Administration site.
+There is a growing list of Emergency Use Authorization drugs and tests on the current Food and Drug Administration.

 Top Challenges Facing COVID-19 Vaccine Development and Distribution